 *More details on the dangers of hypothermia and frostbite can be found from the CDC’s Extreme Cold Guide.

-Guests enjoy warm meals for both breakfast and dinner at the Mission.
-Meals are prepared and served by Mission staff and volunteers from the community.
+Guests find relief through warm meals at the Mission, which are prepared and served by Mission staff and volunteers from the community.

 How You Can Help